Paperz-org/penta/docs/docs/guides/response/response-renderers.md

     def render(self, request, data, *, response_status):
         return ... # your serialization here

-api = NinjaAPI(renderer=MyRenderer())
+api = Penta(renderer=MyRenderer())
 ```

 The `render` method takes the following arguments:

 - request -> HttpRequest object
 - data -> object that needs to be serialized
 - response_status as an `int` -> the HTTP status code that will be returned to the client

 You need also define the `media_type` attribute on the class to set the content-type header for the response.

 ## ORJSON renderer example: